This is under Q because of Dennis Quaid.

 There may be spoilers in the rest of the review

-Scene of the Movie – The creepy smile.
+Scene of the Movie – The first game.